 Age-Weighted Profit Sharing Plans: Profit sharing plans may also use an age-weighted allocation formula that takes into account each employee's age and compensation.
 This formula results in a significantly larger allocation of the contribution to eligible employees who are closer to retirement age.
 Age-weighted profit sharing plans combine the flexibility of a profit sharing plan with the ability of a pension plan to skew benefits in favor of older employees.

 More and more employees perceive 401(k) plans as a valuable benefit which have made them the most popular retirement plans today.
 Employees can benefit from a 401(k) plan even if the employer makes no contribution.
-Employees voluntarily elect to make pre-tax contributions through payroll deductions up to an annual maximum limit ($17,500 in 2013 and 2014).
+Employees voluntarily elect to make pre-tax contributions through payroll deductions up to an annual maximum limit.

-The plan may also permit employees age 50 and older to make additional "catch-up contributions" up to an annual maximum limit ($5,500 in 2013 and 2014).
+The plan may also permit employees age 50 and older to make additional "catch-up contributions" up to an annual maximum limit.

 The employer will often match some portion of the amount deferred by the employee to encourage greater employee participation, i.e., 25% match on the first 4% deferred by the employee.
 Since a 401(k) plan is a type of profit sharing plan, profit sharing contributions may be made in addition to or instead of matching contributions.
 Many employers offer employees the opportunity to take hardship withdrawals or borrow from the plan.